sentioxyz/docs/how-to-guides-by-examples/data-collection/working-with-different-chains/aptos/monitor-pool-total-value-locked.md

+---
-# Monitor Pool Total Value Locked
+title: Monitor Pool Total Value Locked
+categorySlug: how-to-guides-by-examples
+parentDocSlug: aptos
+hidden: false
+---

 Say you have a swap, and you want to monitor its Total Value Locked.
 You can do it by periodically access account resources.
 For example, you can do the following: